New and improved codeplug lookup is now live! Search by radio manufacturer under the DMRVA Codeplugs menu.

 You will need to set your radio ID in the codeplug before loading to your radio.

 Unless otherwise noted, codeplugs are designed for use with the manufacturer's official CPS.
-Your mileage may vary using third party CPS or conversion tools.

 No private contacts are included in these codeplugs but these may be manually added by the user.